 Originally from Northampton, Chloe studied Illustration at Cambridge School of Art, before moving to London.
 Now in her twenties, she has worked in bookselling since the age of sixteen, squeezing it in around school and university and other jobs.
-She works at Foyle’s Charing Cross as a Children’s Specialist and Assistant Buyer.
+She works at Foyle’s Charing Cross Road, London as a Children’s Specialist and Assistant Buyer.
 All of her hair is her own.
 People ask her about that.
 A lot.
 Chloe sings (‘shouts’, to quote her) in a band with her best friend.

 Instagram Selfie Queen @chlocoles